 Our dog training services have moved!

-Lisa is now offering virtual, in person, private training and group dog training and puppy classes under St Paws Training Academy!
+Lisa is now offering virtual, in person, private training and behaviour and group dog training and puppy classes under St Paws Training Academy!

 Visit the new site!